 This is a nice looking church with daffodils in the churchyard.

 It’s quite plain inside and only has windows on one side for some reason.
 I’m not sure that my font photo shows me at my best.
 I appear to be studying the ceiling.
 I think Uncle Les caught me off guard.

 There are actually three fonts in this St Mary’s, but I only saw (and sat on) one!
 My researchers are very naughty not to have spotted this.
 And it wasn't "next-the-Sea" either - or at least I never saw the sea here.

-The noticeboard wasn't much to write home about, and I had to sit on a pile of leaves for my photo (shorts and T-shirt in the wash when I get home).
+The noticeboard wasn't much to write home about.
+Also I had to sit on a pile of leaves for my photo (shorts and T-shirt in the wash when I get home).